pawximity/ive-been-working-on-a-small-project/README.md

 The relationships suggest a multi-stage delivery, where an executable retrieves additional payloads and communicates with external infrastructure.

 ### 3. Hybrid Analysis

-- Page rendered successfully
-- Download button visible
-- Payload was not executed in the sandbox

 <img src="images/hybrid_analysis_1.png" alt="Hybrid Analysis showing rendered page without payload execution" width="900"/>